-The Federal Employees' Retirement System Act of 1986 (FERSA) authorized the Federal Retirement Thrift Investment Board (FRTIB), an independent agency of the U.S. Executive Branch, to administer the Thrift Savings Plan (TSP), one of the three components of the new Federal Employees' Retirement System (FERS).
-The TSP is a defined contribution plan for U.S. Federal civilian employees (including those covered by the older Civil Service Retirement System (CSRS)) as well as members of the uniformed services.
+The Federal Employees' Retirement System Act of 1986 (FERSA) authorized the Federal Retirement Thrift Investment Board (FRTIB), an independent agency of the U.S. Executive Branch, to administer the Thrift Savings Plan (TSP).
+The TSP is a defined contribution plan for U.S. Federal civilian employees and members of the uniformed services.
 FRTIB and TSP are collectively referred to as the Agency.
 The mission of FRTIB is to administer the TSP solely in the interest of its participants and beneficiaries.